dsouzaalfred/dsouzaalfred.github.io/_posts/2020-09-30-react-styling.md

 export default CssFileComponent;
 ```

-Quite a few things going on here:
+Few things going on here:

-- Import the css file directly into our component and then use our classes.
+- We have imported the CSS file directly into our component and then use our classes.
-- Use __`className`__ instead of `class` when we have to apply a CSS class.
-Why do we have to do it, short answer `class` is a keyword in JavaScript, and our components are JavaScript functions hence we can't use it, but to get a better understanding you can read this post on [Quora](https://www.quora.com/Why-do-I-have-to-use-className-instead-of-class-in-ReactJs-components-done-in-JSX-JSX-is-preprocessed-so-shouldnt-that-conversion-happen-when-JSX-is-converted-to-JavaScript?share=1 "Quora link").
+- Using __`className`__ instead of `class` when we have to apply a CSS class.
+Why do we have to do it?
+Short answer `class` is a keyword in JavaScript, and our components are JavaScript functions hence we can't use it, but to get a better understanding you can read this post on [Quora](https://www.quora.com/Why-do-I-have-to-use-className-instead-of-class-in-ReactJs-components-done-in-JSX-JSX-is-preprocessed-so-shouldnt-that-conversion-happen-when-JSX-is-converted-to-JavaScript?share=1 "Quora link").
-- We can use apply multiple classes to an element, just like in HTML.
+- We can apply multiple classes to an element, just like in HTML.
-- Applying classes based on a condition can also be achieved.
+- We can also apply classes based on a condition.

-## SASS files
+## SASS files  {#sass-file}

 [SASS](https://sass-lang.com/documentation) stands for Syntactically Awesome Stylesheet.
 > Sass is a stylesheet language that’s compiled to CSS